pravega/pravega/cli/admin/README.md

 Pravega Admin CLI.

 Initial configuration:
-	pravegaservice.container.count=4
+    cli.store.metadata.backend=segmentstore
+    cli.controller.connect.credentials.username=admin
+    pravegaservice.admin.gateway.port=9999
+    pravegaservice.storage.impl.name=FILESYSTEM
+    cli.controller.connect.credentials.pwd=1111_aaaa
     bookkeeper.ledger.path=/pravega/pravega/bookkeeper/ledgers
-	cli.security.auth.enable=false
-	cli.security.auth.credentials.password=1111_aaaa
-	pravegaservice.cluster.name=pravega/pravega
-	cli.store.metadata.backend=segmentstore
-	cli.controller.rest.uri=http://localhost:9091
-	cli.security.auth.credentials.username=admin
+    cli.controller.connect.channel.auth=false
+    cli.controller.connect.channel.tls=false
+    pravegaservice.clusterName=pravega/pravega
     pravegaservice.zk.connect.uri=localhost:2181
-	cli.controller.grpc.uri=tcp://localhost:9090
+    cli.controller.connect.rest.uri=localhost:9091
+    cli.controller.connect.grpc.uri=localhost:9090
+    cli.controller.connect.trustStore.location=conf/ca-cert.crt
+    pravegaservice.container.count=4
 ```

 From that point onwards, you can check the available commands by typing `help`:
 ```
 > help
 All available commands:
-	bk cleanup : Removes orphan BookKeeper Ledgers that are not used by any BookKeeperLog. bk details <log-id>: Lists metadata details about a BookKeeperLog, including BK Ledger information. bk disable <log-id>: Disables a BookKeeperLog by open-fencing it and updating its metadata in ZooKeeper (with the Enabled flag set to 'false'). bk enable <log-id>: Enables a BookKeeperLog by updating its metadata in ZooKeeper (with the Enabled flag set to 'true'). bk list : Lists all BookKeeper Logs. cluster get-host-by-container <container-id>: Get the Segment Store host responsible for a given container id. cluster list-containers : Lists all the containers in the Pravega cluster and the Segment Stores responsible for them. cluster list-instances : Lists all nodes in the Pravega cluster (Controllers, Segment Stores). config list : Lists all configuration set during this session. config set <name=value list>: Sets one or more config values for use during this session. container recover <container-id>: Executes a local, non-invasive recovery for a SegmentContainer. controller describe-readergroup <scope-name> <readergroup-id>: Get the details of a given ReaderGroup in a Scope. controller describe-scope <scope-name>: Get the details of a given Scope. controller describe-stream <scope-name> <stream-name>: Get the details of a given Stream. controller list-readergroups <scope-name>: Lists all the existing ReaderGroups in a given Scope. controller list-scopes : Lists all the existing scopes in the system. controller list-streams <scope-name>: Lists all the existing Streams in a given Scope. password create-password-file <filename> <user:passwword:acl>: Generates file with encrypted password using filename and user:password:acl given as argument.
+    bk cleanup : Removes orphan BookKeeper Ledgers that are not used by any BookKeeperLog. bk details <log-id>: Lists metadata details about a BookKeeperLog, including BK Ledger information. bk disable <log-id>: Disables a BookKeeperLog by open-fencing it and updating its metadata in ZooKeeper (with the Enabled flag set to 'false'). bk enable <log-id>: Enables a BookKeeperLog by updating its metadata in ZooKeeper (with the Enabled flag set to 'true'). bk list : Lists all BookKeeper Logs. bk list-ledgers : List all the ledgers in Bookkeeper. bk reconcile <log-id>: Allows reconstructing a BookkeeperLog metadata (stored in ZK) in case it got wiped out. cluster get-host-by-container <container-id>: Get the Segment Store host responsible for a given container id. cluster list-containers : Lists all the containers in the Pravega cluster and the Segment Stores responsible for them. cluster list-instances : Lists all nodes in the Pravega cluster (Controllers, Segment Stores). config list : Lists all configuration set during this session. config set <name=value list>: Sets one or more config values for use during this session. container recover <container-id>: Executes a local, non-invasive recovery for a SegmentContainer. controller describe-readergroup <scope-name> <readergroup-id>: Get the details of a given ReaderGroup in a Scope. controller describe-scope <scope-name>: Get the details of a given Scope. controller describe-stream <scope-name> <stream-name>: Get the details of a given Stream. controller list-readergroups <scope-name>: Lists all the existing ReaderGroups in a given Scope. controller list-scopes : Lists all the existing scopes in the system. controller list-streams <scope-name>: Lists all the existing Streams in a given Scope. password create-password-file <filename> <user:passwword:acl>: Generates file with encrypted password using filename and user:password:acl given as argument. segmentstore get-segment-attribute <qualified-segment-name> <attribute-id> <segmentstore-endpoint>: Gets an attribute for a Segment. segmentstore get-segment-info <qualified-segment-name> <segmentstore-endpoint>: Get the details of a given Segment. segmentstore read-segment <qualified-segment-name> <offset> <length> <segmentstore-endpoint>: Read a range from a given Segment. segmentstore update-segment-attribute <qualified-segment-name> <attribute-id> <attribute-new-value> <attribute-old-value> <segmentstore-endpoint>: Updates an attribute for a Segment. storage durableLog-recovery : Recovers the state of the DurableLog from the storage. storage list-segments : Lists segments from storage with their name, length and sealed status.
 ```
 And execute any of them:
 ```